 (5) Increments of progress certification.
 The owner or operator shall certify to the Director, within five days after each increment deadline of progress in this Paragraph, whether the required increment of progress has been met.

 (c) Nonattainment areas.
-The owner or operator of a source subject to this Rule because of the applicability of Paragraph (d) of Rule .1402 of this Section, shall adhere to the following:
+The owner or operator of a source subject to this Rule because of the applicability of 15A NCAC 02D .1402(d), shall adhere to the following:

 (1) If compliance with this Section is to be achieved through a demonstration to certify compliance without source modification: